felipenmartins/Robotics-Simulation-Labs/Lab4/ReadMe.md

 If necessary, please go back to previous labs to complete the corresponding tasks, or go to the Jupyter Notebook linked above.

 ## Mobile Robot Pose
-The pose of a mobile robot in 3D space is defined by 6 values, in general (we say it's 6 Degrees of Freedom - DoF): 3 values for its position along the axis `(x, y, z)`, and 3 values for its orientation, which could be represented by Euler angles:
+The pose of a mobile robot in 3D space is defined by a minimum of 6 values (we say it's 6 Degrees of Freedom - DoF).
+A common representation uses 3 values to define its position along the axes `(x, y, z)`, and 3 values to define its orientation using Euler angles:

 - Roll `(φ)`: rotation around the x-axis (tilting sideways)
 - Pitch `(θ)`: rotation around the y-axis (tilting forward/backward)
 - Yaw `(ψ)`: rotation around the z-axis (turning left/right)

-So the full pose in 3D is a vector `(x, y, z, φ, θ, ψ)`.
+So, the full pose in 3D is a vector `(x, y, z, φ, θ, ψ)`.

+_Note_: Besides Euler angles, there are many other representations for orientation, like rotation matrix, quaternion, or axis-angle.
+For more information, refer to [Rotation representation](https://dgbshien.com/docs/blogs/rotation-representation.pdf), by
+Bang-Shien Chen.

-However, for ground robots (like the e-puck), **pose is often represented as `(x, y, ψ)`**: position on the floor plane with coordinates `(x, y)` and orientation given by the yaw angle `ψ`.
+For ground robots (like the e-puck), **pose is often represented as `(x, y, ψ)`**: position on the floor plane with coordinates `(x, y)`, and orientation given by the yaw angle `ψ`.
 This considers that roll, pitch, and `z` are zero (i.e., the robot is not flying nor rolling over).

 To see the "real" pose of the robot given by Webots, click on “DEF E_PUCK E-puck” on the left menu and select _translation_.
-You will see the values of position of the robot (as shown in Figure 1).
+You will see the values of position `(x, y, z)` of the robot as shown in Figure 1.

 ![Robot pose in Webots](../Lab4/Webots_robot_pose.png)